What's the best laptop for you? We know the sheer number of choices can be overwhelming, which is why we made this list.

-To make our best laptop list, the system needs to score at least 4 out of 5 stars in our review and deliver on the things shoppers care about most.
+In order to make our best laptops list, the system needs to score at least 4 out of 5 stars on our reviews and deliver on the things shoppers care about most.
 In our evaluations, we focus on design and comfort, display quality, the keyboard and touchpad, performance, battery life and especially value.

 1. Dell XPS 13